Online Master’s in Regulatory Science Programs – Medical Device, Food & Pharmaceutical Regulatory Affairs

 MCPHS offers an online master of science in regulatory affairs and health policy.
 The school aims to empower students to keep patients safe through health policy and regulations.
 The program aims to give students a foundation in the laws and regulations relating to healthcare, drugs, devices, and biologics.

-Students take a total of 30 credits over two years, with two electives included in the curriculum.
-They study a range of subjects, including FDA and regulatory affairs; law and health policy of drugs and devices; statistics in clinical research; health policy development; and data analysis.
+Students take 30 credits over two years, with two electives included in the curriculum.
+They study various subjects, including FDA and regulatory affairs, law and health policy of drugs and devices, statistics in clinical research, health policy development, and data analysis.
 Students can enroll in the program part- or full-time based on their needs.

 For program entry, applicants must have a bachelor’s degree with a minimum GPA of 3.0 and must demonstrate an interest in health policy, regulations, or related healthcare fields.